 Sadly the original Lascaux cave was closed to the public in 1963 because of the damage to the paintings caused by human breath and body heat.

-A new facsimile ‘Lascaux, Centre International de l’Art Parietal’ opened in December 2016 on the road up to the real Lascaux, an easy twenty minutes walk from ‘Les Granges’.
-It recreates in full the entire cave network and its paintings. and gives you an insight into cave painting generally.
+A facsimile cave at ‘Lascaux, Centre International de l’Art Parietal’ opened in December 2016 on the road up to the real Lascaux.
+This is an easy twenty minutes walk from ‘Les Granges’.
+It recreates in full the entire Lascaux cave network and its paintings. and gives you an insight into cave painting generally.
 See www.lascaux.fr This is worth seeing.

 Tip: This is very popular.
 Buy your tickets in advance on the internet if you want a specific date.
 Ensure you book a tour with an English speaking guide if you are English!
 Some tickets are held back for booking nearer the tour date.